The Billion Dollar Problem of Aquatic Invasive Species

-I will distribute detailed grading rubrics for the major writing projects.
-Please keep in mind that I may modify (i.e., add to) our list of short writings as the semester progresses.
-Your “quality of participation” includes your thoughtful responses to the texts (via oral or blog discussion), your critical readings of your peers’ texts, and your participation in class activities (including attendance/ tardiness).
-Also, please note the following grading policy: a MWP is worth 28% of your grade, but failing to turn in one of the major writing projects will result in a failing grade for the course (i.e., you cannot receive a zero on one of these MWPs and pass the course).
+I will distribute detailed grading rubrics for the press release, MWPs, and Jordan Lake Activity.
+The SWs will be graded simply as 3 pts (you followed instructions and put in good thought and effort to do the work), 2 pts (you put in effort, but may not have followed all instructions), 1 pt (work appears half-hearted or instructions were not followed at all), or 0 (missing or incomplete).
+Please remember that I may modify our list of SWs as the semester progresses.
+Also, note the following grading policy: a MWP is worth 25% of your grade, but failing to turn in one of the MWPs will result in a failing grade for the course (i.e., you cannot receive a zero on one of these MWPs and pass the course).

-In order to compute your final grade, I will assign the letter grade received on each paper a percent according to the table above.
-For example, let us say a student receives grades of an A, B and A- on the press release, MWP 1 and MWP 2, respectively.
-Let us also assume the student receives 18/20 on his or her SWs (8 checks and 2 check minuses on 10 SWs), and receives full credit for their Quality of Participation.
-That student’s grade would be computed as follows:
+To compute your final grade, I will assign the letter grade received on each paper a percent according to Table 1.
+For example, let us say a student receives grades of an A, B, A-, and B+ on the press release, MWP 1, MWP 2, and Jordan Lake activity, respectively.
+Let us also assume the student receives 37/39 on his or her 13 SWs (remember each SW is 3 points).
+Table 2 shows how that student’s grade would be computed.